 What Are My Future Aspirations?

-It may seem curious that I'm not trying to major in art, animation, or something gay like that, but the reality is that I hold art too dear to myself to try and make it my profession.
-I grew up following a lot of small artists who started their passions on the internet and took them to school, and then to work, and the lives I've seen for them aren't what I want for myself.
-I'd rather keep art my side passion that moves only at my own pace.
+It may seem curious that I'm not trying to major in art, animation, or something gay like that, but the reality is that I hold art way too close to my heart to try and make a profession out of it.
+I grew up following a lot of small artists online who did follow those passions, and the life I've seen for them is not what I want for me.
+So I latched onto psychology as my 2nd place passion, and its both something more likely to make me money and directly impact the world.
+It would be my villain origin story if I went through art school just to end up like, doing clean ups on AI animations for Muppet Babies.

 Want A Button That Randomly Generates Fun Facts About Me?